alekfed/alekfed-site/content/en/skills/other.md

 # Inkscape

-In my previous works, every now and then there was a need to draw some presentable diagram or graphics.
-I don't have any art or design education, and from the tools I only have a touchpad on a laptop, but I seem to have mastered the illustrations for this site 😅
+In my previous jobs, every now and then there was a need to draw some presentable diagram or graphics.
+I don't have any art or design education, and laptop's touchpad is the only tool I have, but I seem to have mastered the illustrations for this site 😅

 # LaTeX